google-github-actions/get-gke-credentials/README.md

 ## Inputs

-- `cluster_name`: (Required) Name of the cluster to get credentials for.
+-   `cluster_name` - (Required) Name of the cluster for which to get credentials.
+If specified as a full resource name (e.g.

-- `location`: (Required) Location (Region/Zone) for the cluster.
+    "projects/p/locations/l/clusters/c"), then then "project_id" and "location"
+    inputs are optional.
+If only specified as the name (e.g. "my-cluster"), then the "project_id" and "location" inputs may be required.

+-   `location` - (Optional) Location (e.g. region or zone) in which the cluster resides.
+This value is required unless you specify "cluster_name" as a full resource name.

-- `project_id`: (Optional) Project ID where the cluster is deployed.
-If provided, this will override the project configured by gcloud.
+-   `project_id` - (Optional) Project ID where the cluster is deployed.
+If provided, this will override the project configured by previous steps or environment variables.
+If not provided, the project will be inferred, best-effort.

-- `use_auth_provider`: (Optional) Flag to use GCP auth plugin in kubectl instead of a short lived token.
-Defaults to false.
+-   `use_auth_provider` - (Optional) If true, use the Google Cloud auth plugin in kubectl instead of a short-lived access token.
+The default value is false.

-- `use_internal_ip`: (Optional) Flag to use the internal IP address of the cluster endpoint with private clusters.
-Defaults to false.
+-   `use_internal_ip` - (Optional) If true, use the internal IP address for the cluster endpoint.
+This is mostly used with private GKE clusters.
+The default value is false.

-- `credentials`: (**Deprecated**) This input is deprecated.
-See [auth section](https://github.com/google-github-actions/get-gke-credentials#via-google-github-actionsauth) for more details.
+-   `credentials` - (**DEPRECATED**) This input is deprecated.
+See [auth section](#via-google-github-actionsauth) for more details.
 Service account key to use for authentication.
 This should be the JSON formatted private key which can be exported from the Cloud Console.
 The value can be raw or base64-encoded.

 ## Outputs